As data grows in volume, velocity and complexity, the data-science field is booming.

-There’s an ever-increasing demand for talent and skillsets to help design the best data science solutions.
+There’s an ever-increasing demand for talent and skill sets to help design the best data science solutions.
 However, expertise that can help drive these breakthroughs requires students to have a foundation in various tools, programming languages, computing frameworks and libraries.

 That’s why the NVIDIA Deep Learning Institute has released the Accelerated Data Science Teaching Kit for qualified educators.
-The kit has been co-developed with Polo Chau, from the Georgia Institute of Technology, and Xishuang Dong, from Prairie View A&M University, two highly regarded researchers and educators in the fields of data science and accelerating data analytics with GPUs.
+The kit has been co-developed with Polo Chau, from the Georgia Institute of Technology, and Xishuang Dong, from Prairie View A&M University, two highly regarded researchers and educators in the fields of data science and accelerated data analytics with GPUs.

 “Data science unlocks the immense potential of data in solving societal challenges and large-scale complex problems across virtually every domain, from business, technology, science and engineering to healthcare, government and many more,” Chau said.

 The free teaching materials cover fundamental and advanced topics in data collection and preprocessing, accelerated data science with RAPIDS, scalable and distributed computing, GPU-accelerated machine learning, data visualization and graph analytics.

 Content also covers culturally responsive topics such as fairness and data bias, as well as challenges and important individuals from underrepresented groups.

 The Accelerated Data Science Teaching Kit includes focused modules covering: